nordskill/treescribe/README.md

 treescribe --output 'tree.txt'
 ```

-You also can use multiple options in any combinations:
+You can use multiple options in any combination:

 ```bash
 treescribe --level 2 --ignore 'node_modules' --output 'tree.txt'